 It seems nowhere was too remote for Plunket.
 Mrs Beryl Sutherland, who raised her family near Milford Sound in the 1930s (as her husband worked on building the Homer Tunnel), recalls getting a welcome visit from Plunket in her remote location.

-In 1952, the magazine programme, “Radio Digest” visited Plunket’s Karitane Hospital at Melrose in Wellington to mark it’s 25th anniversary and broadcaster David Kohn interviewed nurses as well as a resident mother, who had been enjoying Plunket’s care so much she was reluctant to go home!
+In 1952, the magazine programme, “Radio Digest” visited Plunket’s Karitane Hospital in Melrose, Wellington to mark its 25th anniversary and broadcaster David Kohn interviewed nurses as well as a resident mother, who had been enjoying Plunket’s care so much she was reluctant to go home!